goharbor/harbor/docs/compile_guide.md

    ```

 ## Step 3: Resolving Dependencies
-Compile Harbor source code need ldap develop package and you'll have to do it manually.
+Compile Harbor source code need LDAP develop package and you'll have to do it manually.

 For Photon: